jamf/regatta/README.md

 ![Regatta logo](./docs/static/regatta.png "Regatta")

-**Regatta** is a distributed, eventually consistent key-value store built for Kubernetes.
-It is designed to distribute data globally in a *hub-and-spoke model* with an emphasis on *high read throughput*.
-It is *fault-tolerant* and able to handle network partitions and node outages gracefully.
+**Regatta** is a distributed ETCD inspired key-value store.
+Regatta is designed to operate eiter as a standalone node, standalone cluster or in Leader - Follower mode suited for distributing data in distant locations. e.g. in different cloud regions.
+While Regatta maintains many of ETCD features there are some notable differences:

+* Regatta is designed to store much larger (tens of GB) datasets and also provide iterator-like API to query large datasets.
+* Regatta prioritize speed and performance over some more advanced ETCD features like Watch API, or Leases.
+* Regatta support multiple separate keyspaces called tables which operate individually.

 ## Production readiness

 * Even though Regatta has not yet reached the 1.0 milestone it is ready for a production use.
 * There might be backward incompatible changes introduced until version 1.0, those will always be flagged in the release notes.
 * Builds for tagged versions are provided in form of binaries in GH release, and Docker images.
 * Tagged releases are suggested for production use, mainline builds should be used only for testing purposes.

-## Why?
+## Why you should consider using Regatta?

 * You need to distribute data from a single cluster to multiple follower clusters in edge locations.
 * You need a local, persistent, cache within a data center and reads heavily outnumber writes.